Merlinooy/Merlinooy/README.md

-# Hi there 👋
+# Hello,teachers 👋

-# Merlinooy
+# This is Merlinooy Or you can call me by my"Pengpeng"（╹◡╹）♡

 AI • Photography • Anime

-> “Capture moments.
-Build intelligence.”
+> “This account is a backup of my digital life.
+Please do not accidentally damage it.”

 📷 Hasselblad X2D II
 🖤 Leica Q3